Full-Duplex Multiuser MISO Under Coarse Quantization: Per-Antenna SQNR Analysis and Beamforming Design: Proposed FD Joint Beamforming Algorithm

 Regarding the combiner optimization, it is known that the MMSE equalizer maximizes the received SINR.
 Accordingly, we build a quantization-aware linear MMSE (qMMSE) equalizer with the derived precoder from Algorithm~\ref{alg:one}.
-Let $\bz_{k}$ be the sum of the IUI including the SI and UL noise including the quantization noise before passing through $\bF$, i.e.,
+From \eqref{eq:r_Uq}, we set the interference plus noise term for UL as

 Using \eqref{eq:colored_noise}, the combining vector is defined as